OokTech/TW5-Bob/README.md

 ## What does it do?

+- Multi-User support for using/editing the same wiki(s) simultaneously
+- Multi-Wiki support - run it once and server multiple wikis
 - Two-way real-time syncing between the browser and file system
-- Multi-User support for using/editing the same wikis simultaneously
-- Multi-Wiki support - server multiple wikis at once
+- All configuration can be done from inside the wiki
+- Server external files (like images) so you can include them in your wikis
 - Allows you to run shell scripts and commands from inside the wiki

 A lot of the documentation is in the tiddler files in the Documentation folder